 One of the popular spots to go bamboo rafting in Chiang Mai is the Mae Wang (or Wang River, pronounced ‘wahng’), which is about an hour’s drive southeast away from the Old City toward Doi Inthanon.

 We rode there in a songthaew and our driver dropped us off at a little no-name shop just left of the entrance of Chai Lai Orchid.
-That’s where we paid and arranged for our bamboo rafting trip.
-From there we hopped into the back of a pickup truck and took a short ride to a big shack in the jungle that housed about a dozen bamboo rafts.
+That’s where we paid and arranged for our bamboo rafting trip by ourselves.
+From there we hopped into the back of a pickup truck and took a short ride to a big shack in the jungle that housed dozens of bamboo rafts.

 The bamboo rafts were HUGE and around 25 feet (7.5 meters) long.
 They were pretty basic and made of several thick bamboo stalks that were bound together with some rope and strips of rubber.
 We were handed two long skinny poles for each raft to propel ourselves down the river gondola style and then sent along our way.